-The labelled dimensions in the figure represent various structural aspects of the fuel cell, ensuring accurate modelling of performance characteristics such as mass transport, electrochemical reactions, and thermal management in COMSOL Multiphysics software.
-The results of the modelling system are shown in Figure 14 to Figure 16.
+The labeled dimensions in the figure represent various structural aspects of the fuel cell, ensuring accurate modeling of performance characteristics such as mass transport, electrochemical reactions, and thermal management in COMSOL.
+The results of the modelling system are shown in Figure 14, Figure 15, and Figure 16.